MPD: On-duty security guard arrested for stealing money from job seeker using CashApp

 Chism was later taken to Jail East where she’s facing several charges for theft and fraud.

-We left a message for Tiffany Chism – who has been released from jail.
+We left a message for Tiffany Chism, who has been released from jail.
 We will let you know if she responds.
 The 25-year-old is scheduled for court Monday morning.

 As for the victim, he tells us he is still working to recoup his money.